 That said, this is perhaps a good place to take a look at Star Trek and Vulcan logic.
 In point of fact Trek badly abuses logic quite often, with the Vulcans being the worst offenders.
 In Star Trek speak, being logical is the same thing as being unemotional.
 In point of fact those two things are very different and it is unemotionalism that the Vulcans prize, not logic.

 I go on about this because it's perfectly logical to take account of emotions and to behave emotionally sometimes.
-How about this : "Maximum efficiency by the crew is desirable.
+For example, Spock remains almost completely indifferent to how those under his command feel during this episode.
+Emotions are "not logical", thus he ignores them.
+But how about this chain of logic : "Maximum efficiency by the crew is desirable.
 The crew perform more efficiently when their leader shows concern for their emotional wellbeing.
 Therefore, their leader should show concern for their emotional wellbeing."
 That is an argument that is both perfectly logical and quite clearly true, at least in this case.
 Yet Spock not only doesn't see it, he seems to not even be able to consider it despite the obvious signs that the attitude he is taking is inciting virtual open revolt in the crew.

 I have to call out McCoy's behaviour in this episode, too.
 McCoy is used to being able to speak his mind on the ship, and to sniping at Kirk and Spock a little.
 Well, a lot actually.
 But here he is in a very different situation with a very different leader, and yet he continually works to undermine Spock and attack his decisions.
 Yes, he might be outside the normal chain of command, but he is still a senior officer and a member of this mission.
 Yet he openly backtalks Spock constantly, and worse, he subverts his authority behind his back with Boma, a man who is already showing considerable signs of disrespect.
 When Boma starts to openly insult his commander McCoy reacts with shock - seriously Doctor, what did you expect to happen?
 Not five minutes earlier you stood with that very man and made comments about how you couldn't understand Spock's attitude and behaviour.
 Bones really needed to be called on his behaviour and told to shut the hell up.